xibosignage/xibo-manual/source/en/install_cms.md

 The `stop` command will stop the [[PRODUCTNAME]] CMS services running.
 If you want to start them up again, issue the `start` command.

+** Before running docker-compose down**, please be sure that your media and database files are being correctly written to the `shared` directory.
+This is particularly important if you are running on a Windows computer.
+To do so, upload for example an image in to the CMS, and check that the same image appears in the `shared/cms/library` directory.
+Another good check is to make sure that `shared/backup/db/latest.tar.gz` was created within the last 24 hours.
+If either of those checks fail, please do not run `docker-compose down` as this will lead to data loss.

 If you suspect there are problems with the containers running your [[PRODUCTNAME]] CMS, then you can safely run